 Figure 5.
 Upside vs downside potential ratio June 2008 to August 2018

 To demonstrate the applications of fat-tail modeling for asset allocation, we ran an experiment incorporating one of the indicators outlined above, the upside vs downside potential ratio.
-The experiment emulate a very broad and classic asset allocation decision, how do we efficiently allocate between equities and fixed income, with the allocation to equities and fixed income represented by the S&P 500 and Bloomberg Barclays US Aggregate, respectively.
+The experiment emulates a very broad and classic asset allocation decision; how do we efficiently allocate between equities and fixed income with the allocation to equities and fixed income represented by the S&P 500 and Bloomberg Barclays US Aggregate, respectively.
 We tested an over- and under-weight to equities relative to three static portfolios representing a 50/50, 40/60, and 60/40 to equity and fixed income.
-The allocations of these static portfolios were varied over time according to a rules based approach which over-weights equities when the upside vs downside potential ratio, estimated using the Fat Tail MAC model, was greater than 1 and under-weights equities when this ratio was less than 1.
+The allocations of these static portfolios were varied over time according to a rules-based approach that over-weights equities when the upside vs downside potential ratio, estimated using the Fat Tail MAC model, was greater than 1 and under-weights equities when this ratio was less than 1.
 These dynamic portfolios are referred to as VaR-adjusted portfolios.
 This approach was simulated over a 10 year period from June 2008 to August 2018, with the allocation rebalanced monthly.

 Figure 6.
 Cumulative return for static vs VaR-adjusted dynamic portfolios June 2008 to August 2018

 Figure 7.
 Return, volatility, and Sharpe ratio for static vs VaR-adjusted dynamic portfolios